Exr0n/waveform_editor/README.md

 This lets people go much more experimental, as they can play notes outside even of the traditional western scale.

 Good luck figuring it out!

+To-Do

+ 1. Add ability to change size of scale (to something other than an octave)
+ 2. Draw lines on each thread at measures, as well as sub-divisions
+ 3. Mute / 100%volume / center pan buttons or equivalent to reset volume and pan sliders
+ 4.